zuliani99/PageRank_HITS_Comparison/README.md

 ```
 ------------------------------------- PageRank - HITS - InDegree Comparison ------------------------------------

-Do you want to activate VERBOSE mode to see the top_k nodes fro each k and algorithms?
+Do you want to activate VERBOSE mode to see the top_k nodes for each k and algorithms?
 (0/1) 0

 -------------------web-NotreDame.txt---------------------
 IN_DEGREE